sammosummo/sammosummo.github.io/_posts/2019-06-11-playing-pure-tones-with-pyqt5.md

 title: Playing pure tones with PyQt5
 date: 2019-06-11
 has_code: true
-has_math: true
 has_comments: true
 ---

-In an [earlier post](getting-started-with-python-for-sound), I recommended [sounddevice](https://python-sounddevice.readthedocs.io/en/latest/), a third-party [Python](https://www.python.org/) package for sound playback.
+In an [earlier post](getting-started-with-python-for-sound), I recommended using a third-party package called [sounddevice](https://python-sounddevice.readthedocs.io/en/latest/) for playing sounds with Python.
 I also mentioned that there were some alternatives with similar functions.
-One of these is [PyQt5](https://www.riverbankcomputing.com/software/pyqt/download5), a package that provides bindings for [Qt](https://www.qt.io/).
-A potential advantage of PyQt5 is that allows the user to build whole graphical user interfaces (GUIs).
-If you are interested in building some sort of app with an audio is a component, PyQt5 seems like a smart choice.
+Overall, I still recommend sounddevice because I find it to be the most straitforward to use and the easiest to install on macOS, Windows, and Linux.
+However, [PyQt5](https://www.riverbankcomputing.com/software/pyqt/download5) is an alternative certainly worth looking at.
+PyQt5 provides bindings for [Qt](https://www.qt.io/), software for building complete applications with graphical user interfaces (GUIs).
+So if you are interested in building a Python app with an audio component, PyQt5 seems like a smart choice.

-I’ve really struggled to PyQt5 effectively for playing sounds, much to my chagrin.
-I use PyQt5 _all the time_ for building psychological experiments, so relying on an extra pacakge for sound playback when this is included within PyQt5 is not only infuriating, it makes shipping dependency-free apps all the more difficult because there’s an extra Python package to worry about.

-I think a major problem is that there aren’t enough decent working examples online.
-In this post, I’ve decided to take [this example script](https://wiki.python.org/moin/PyQt/Playing%20a%20sound%20with%20QtMultimedia) and improve it in a few ways.
+Unfortunately, I’ve really struggled to use PyQt5’s built-in audio features effectively.
+Latency issues, clicking, and clipping can be difficult to avoid.
+This is much to my own chagrin: I use PyQt5 _all the time_ for building psychological experiments, so relying on an extra pacakge for sound playback when this is included within PyQt5 is infuriating.
+I think a major problem is that there aren’t enough working examples online.
+I guess people don't use PyQt5 for audio as often as other tasks.
+In this post, I decided to try to rectify the balance in a small way, by taking an [already existing script](https://wiki.python.org/moin/PyQt/Playing%20a%20sound%20with%20QtMultimedia) and fixing some of its problems.
+By the end, we will have a Python script that creates a GUI from which the user can play pure tones of different frequencies and levels.

 ## Setup

 This example is included in my [`klangfarbe` GitHub repo](https://github.com/sammosummo/klangfarbe/tree/master).
 If you decide to clone it, I recommend setting up a conda Python environment of the same name, as per my [getting-started post](getting-started-with-python-for-sound).
-In addition to NumPy, install PyQt5. **Important note**: at the time of writing, the conda version of PyQt5 does not include all the necessary sub-components to get our coding working.
+You will need to install PyQt5 within this environment.
+Please note that, at the time of writing, the conda version of PyQt5 does not include all the necessary sub-components to play sounds.
 Therefore, you should install it via `pip install PyQt5` instead.

 ## Original code